riocastillo/hooked-and-rewired-app/README.md

 Hooked & Rewired is a fullstack app designed to help people who are trying to break bad habits.
 It takes 21 days to break a bad habit.
 This app isn't designed to make it easier, it's designed to make you better.

 ## Features
 Users will be able to log in and sign up for a free account.
-When they create an account, they will fill out an intake survey that inputs their habits, their rewards, and how much money this habit costs them on a weekly basis (if applicable). ___They also have the option to sign up for text message alerts.**___
+When they create an account, they will fill out an intake survey that inputs their habits, their rewards, and how much money this habit costs them on a weekly basis (if applicable).

 The app has four main functions: